EricLBuehler/candle-lora/README.md

 LoRA (low rank adaptation) implemented in Rust for use with Candle.

-**Current WIP: Conv1/2D output shapes are not as expected.
-Fix is expected shortly!**
+**Current WIP: Conv2D output shape is not as expected.
+Fix is expected very shortly!**

 Current working example:
 ```rust